This information explains epidural analgesia (ep-pee-DUR-al an-al-GEE-sia) and the procedure to place an epidural catheter.

 About Epidural Analgesia

 Epidural analgesia is pain medication given to you through your epidural space (the space in your spine just outside your spinal cord).
 The medication is given through a plastic catheter (thin, flexible tube).

 Epidural analgesia has fewer side effects than medication that’s given through an intravenous (IV) line.
 Some common side effects of epidural analgesia include:

 - Nausea (feeling like you’re going to throw up)

 - Fatigue (feeling more tired or weak than usual)

 Having Your Epidural Catheter Placed

-While you sit on the bed, your doctor will instruct you to bend your back like the letter “C.” He or she will give you an injection of medication to numb the area of your back where the epidural catheter will be placed.
+While you sit on the bed, your doctor will ask you to bend forward, so your back is curved like the letter “C.” They will give you a shot of medication to numb the area of your back where the epidural catheter will be placed.
 It may burn for a few seconds, but then it will get numb.
 Once your back is numb, your doctor will use a needle to find the right area and place the catheter.
 You may feel pressure in your back while this is happening, but you shouldn’t feel much pain.

 Once the catheter is in place, your doctor will test it with a small amount of medication.
 Once your doctor sees the medication is working, the needle will be removed and you will lie back in the bed.
-No needles will remain in your back, only the catheter.
+The plastic catheter will stay in your back, securely taped.Back to top

 After Your Epidural Catheter Is Placed